dani-77/dani-77.github.io/index.md

 The community is very helpful and always accessible at telegram.

-But I was missing a few components that I had ported to CRUX, so decided to port them to Venom as well.After a few years in Arch, decided was time to try new things as daily driver;
+But I was missing a few components that I had ported to CRUX, so decided to port them to Venom as well.

 my Venom ports repo is available [here](https://github.com/dani-77/d77venom)